lennyochanda/improved-spork/src/routes/blog/binary-and-linear-search-in-js.md

 In the worst case, binary search has a perfomance of O(log n), also called logarithmic time where n is the number of elements in the array.
 This means that the running time grows in proportion to the logarithm of the input size. i.e if searching through 10 names takes say 1 second at most, 100 names take 2 seconds and 1000 names take 3 seconds, this is an example of logarithmic time.

+### Summary

+We have looked at two searching algorithms that we can use on arrays in JavaScript: Linear and Binary Search.
+Binary Search is used on sorted arrays while Linear Search can be used for both sorted and unsorted arrays.
+When an array is sorted, binary search will have a better perfomance compared to linear search.

 We have reached the end of the lesson.
 Thanks for going through the article.
-I hope you learned something new today.
-In case of any questions or corrections please reach out to me on Twitter.
+In case of any questions or corrections please shoot me a message on the [about page](/about).